Project Summary

 Experiment 2

 Analysis of whole animal methane emissions using a sophisticated tracer gas technique revealed that nitroethane-treated steers lost 15 to 25 percent less of their gross energy intake as methane than did untreated control steers.
-The limited number of steers in the study did not allow the researchers to demonstrate that the differences were statistically significant.
+The limited number of steers in the study did not allow this study to demonstrate that the differences were statistically significant.

 Implications

 Contrary to findings from numerous laboratory studies, results of this study did not support the hypothesis that nitroethane combined with chlorate would reduce Campylobacter and Salmonella in feedlot cattle.
-The researchers indicated this could be due to a rapid absorption and rumen degradation that prevented the accumulation of nitroethane to levels needed to be effective against enteropathogens.
-Feeding chlorate in the last day’s ration reduced fecal E. coli concentrations by more than 1,000-fold, but this was not enhanced by prior nitroethan treatment.
+This could be due to a rapid absorption and rumen degradation that prevented the accumulation of nitroethane to levels needed to be effective against enteropathogens.
+Feeding chlorate in the last day’s ration reduced fecal E. coli concentrations by more than 1,000-fold, but this was not enhanced by prior nitroethane treatment.
 The nitroethane treatments did reduce methane-producing activity (an indirect measure of numbers of methane-producing bacteria) in the rumen contents of range and feedlot cattle.